 In the old days it was very simple.
 If you put 100 people in the room, which I have, and asked the question who does the listing belong to, everyone in the room would’ve said listings belong to the broker.
 Some of the basis of that answer was based on the old agency law consistent throughout all 50 states which basically established the relationship between the consumer and the brokerage at the broker level, making all licensees at the company sub-agents to the consumer and broker.

-20 years ago that consistency started to evolve into multiple variations.
-In some cases that meant designated licensees or designated agents depending upon whether or not agency law was still in place in that particular state.
+20 years ago, that consistency started to evolve into multiple variations.
+In some cases that meant designated licensees or designated agents depending upon whether agency law was still in place in that particular state.
 Additionally, state statutes and regulations would also vary in terms of how the listings were seen in terms of responsibility and ownership.

 Another key document to look at in arguments is the contractual agreement signed between the broker and the independent contractor.
 It many cases, this becomes the control document and can help in avoiding arguments when a licensee is leaving to go to another brokerage or leaving to start their own company.

-I can tell you as a broker, it often felt when someone was leaving my company as a betrayal or a personal attack.
+I can tell you, as a broker, it is often felt when someone leaves my company as a betrayal or a personal attack.
 I know that in a perfect world, I should never have taken it personally, but sometimes, depending on how long somebody has been with you, you can’t help but develop a personal relationship, and in some cases, it almost breaks your heart when somebody leaves.

 Now I’m a little older, or I should say a lot older and hopefully a little wiser, and I understand it’s just business.
-Sometimes the two parties evolve two different directions and it is no longer a great fit.
+Sometimes the two parties evolve in two different directions, and it is no longer a great fit.